WebStorm 2024.2 Help

 3. Double-click a file to view the suggested changes and comments.

-4. You can either resolve a comment, or reply to it.
+4. You can resolve a comment, reply to it, or leave your reaction.

-5. If the reviewer has left a suggestion, you'll see the diff between your code and suggested one and can either Apply locally (applies a patch to the working copy) or Commit (opens a commit message pop-up).
+5. If the reviewer has left a suggestion, you will see the diff between your code and suggested one and can either Apply locally (applies a patch to the working copy) or Commit (opens a commit message pop-up).

 6. After you finished working on the pull request, you can re-request review, merge pull request or close it.